SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

 The Sumo Logic Couchbase app supports the audit log, query log, error log, access log.
 For details, [refer to Couchbase logging documentation](https://docs.couchbase.com/server/current/manage/manage-logging/manage-logging.html#changing-log-file-locations).

 1. **Configure logging in Couchbase**.
 By default, the Couchbase will write the log to the log directory that was configured during installation.
 For example, on Linux, the log directory would be `/opt/couchbase/var/lib/couchbase/logs`.
 By default, the Audit log is disabled, you must enable the audit log following these [instructions](https://docs.couchbase.com/server/current/manage/manage-security/manage-auditing.html).
 Query log, error log, the access log will be enabled by default.
-2. **Configure an Installed Collector**.
-If you have not already done so, install and configure an installed collector for Windows by [following the documentation](/docs/send-data/installed-collectors/windows).
-3. **Configure a Collector**.
+2. **Configure a Collector**.
 Use one of the following Sumo Logic Collector options:
    1. To collect logs directly from the Couchbase machine, configure an [Installed Collector](/docs/send-data/Installed-Collectors).
    2. If you're using a service like Fluentd, or you would like to upload your logs manually, configure a [Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector).
-4. **Configure a local file source**.
+3. **Configure a local file source**.
 Choose one of the options:

 <details><summary>4A. <strong>For an Installed Collector</strong> (click to expand)</summary>